dtcosta/Social_Media_Stocks/README.md

 ## 1. Summary

 With the rise in social media influence on stock market returns, I thought it would be interesting to analyze data and see if there is a correlation between frequency of mention and stock price movement.
 This was achieved by gathering data from the Tweepy Twitter API analyzing 20,000 tweets from various finance gurus and influencers within a week timeframe.
-This curated list of Twitter handles could be used to gage interest in stocks can be found here [Handles](DEGA_NAMES.csv) With the data gathered, tickers were counted to find the most discussed.
+This curated list of Twitter handles could be used to gage interest in stocks can be found here: [Handles](DEGA_NAMES.csv)

-Top Tickers:
+Utilizing the Tweepy API, I was able to gate date from the curated list and extract the stock tickers through cashtags.
+Here are the most mentioned tickers for the test time period:

 <img src ="Photos/tickers_symbols.png" alt="twitter" width="250"/>